pirelenito/revelar/README.md

 And point your browser to [http://0.0.0.0:8000/](http://0.0.0.0:8000/).

-## The slides
+## Anatomy of a slide

+Inside the `slides` folder you can place as many Markdown files as you want.

 Each file will correspond to a different section in your presentation.

-Each section you can contain multiple slides, each separated by a `--`:
+Each section can contain multiple slides, each separated by a `--`.

+Here is an example of a section writen in a Markdown file:

 ```markdown
 # Revelar